Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 - Process refund if confirmed

-- Send confirmation email to customer
+- Send confirmation email to customer with refund timeline

 These tasks appear on your Kanban board, assignable to team members, with priority levels and due dates.
 When a task is overdue, the alert system fires again.

-Status workflow for support:
+Status Workflow for Support

 When the status changes to "Resolved," an automation sends a resolution email to the customer.
 The loop is closed without manual effort.
+If you want to add a follow-up satisfaction check, configure a second automation that sends a 1-question voice form 24 hours after resolution: "Was your issue fully resolved?"

 What a customer types: "Export button broken"